jehaad1/CanvasFlow/README.md

 ```

 ### Default Values
-You can set up a default values for you canvas:
+You can set up default values for you canvas:
 ```js
 const canvas = new CanvasFlow(myCanvas, { defaultValues: { fill: "green" } });
 ```